-Ceilings

-Repair category 2

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Ceilings Repair category 2 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.
-Some plaster cracking evident particularly in bedroom.
+Staining noted to be affecting the ceilings within the bedrooms at third floor level, however we were informed by the owner that these are historic and all repair works have been undertaken.
+Cosmetic upgrading should now be carried out.

 Internal walls

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Notes The internal walls are largely covered with decorative finishes.
+During routine redecoration some plaster filling may be necessary.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.
-Some old woodworm scarring noted .
+Notes Some loose and creaky timber floorboards noted.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared is good condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.